Freshford, County Kilkenny: Freshford Cross

 On the village green stands the base of the Freshford Cross, made of soft sandstone now entirely worn away.
 When Lucas Shee of Uppercourt died in 1622, his wife, Ellen Butler, erected a cross in his memory at the back entrance to Uppercourt.
 The street to that entrance is still called Buncrusha or Bohercrussia Street, meaning Bun na Croise or Bothar na Croise in Irish, "Base of the Cross" or "Road of the Cross".

 In 1790 Sir William Morris, who came to live in Uppercourt, had the cross removed and re-erected on the green.
 It bore the following inscription:

 "The noble Ellen Butler, wife of Lucas Shee Esq., got this monument made.
 Pray, traveller, that the souls of both may have eternal rest."

+Lachtain's well

+Saint Lachtain's Well, also known as Toberlachtain (Tobar Lachtain), is a holy well in Freshford.
+The holy well, which is in the townland of Moat along the R693 road, is listed in the Record of Monuments and Places (RMP) with record number "KK013-025----".
+According to local tradition and folklore, several cures were historically attributed to the well.
+An entry in the Dúchas.ie "Schools' Collection" suggests that patterns were held at the well site until the 19th century.

 Sport

-St. Lachtain's Gaelic Athletic Association Club (Freshford) have been Kilkenny Senior Hurling Champions twice, in 1961 and 1963.
+The local Gaelic Athletic Association (GAA) club, St Lachtain's GAA, have been in the Kilkenny Senior Hurling Champions twice, in 1961 and 1963.
 St.Lachtains contested the All-Ireland Intermediate Club Hurling Championship final in 2010 in Croke Park against St.Galls of Antrim.

 The Irish Conker Championships were staged for a number of years in Freshford, beginning in 1999.